siana-systems/docker-cubeai-cpu/README.md

 ## Pre-requisites

+You will need:
-You will need docker installed on your system...
+  * docker installed on your system
+  * a copy of ST Cube-AI in ./cubeai

 ## Running the container